-SBC 842: DRUG DESIGNING AND NANOTECHNOLOGY
+SBC 848: DRUG DESIGNING

-Hours per week: 4 End Examination: 60Marks Credits: 4 Sessionals: 40Marks
+Hours per week: 4 Credits: 4 End Examination: 60Marks Sessionals: 40Marks

-The discovery of drug and developing new drug is a very long-term process and very costly.
-Modern drug design and discovery involves the implementation of various computational approaches to discover and analyze biologically related active compounds.
-Methods such as virtual screening, ADMET profile studies, etc. speed up the development of new active biological compounds.
-Nanotechnology is the science of dealing with atoms with only a few nanometers in dimensions.
-Nanotechnology is considered more powerful than even the industrial revolution, with applications ranging from automobiles to medicine.
-This course helps in understanding the variety of methods for developing candidate drug for treatment of many disease types.
+The discovery of and development of new drugs is lengthy and costly.
+Modern drug design and discovery involve various computational approaches to discover and analyze biologically related active compounds.
+Methods such as virtual screening, virtual library design, lead optimization, and ADMET profile studies speed up the development of new active biological compounds.
+This course helps us understand the various methods for developing candidate drugs for treating diseases.